SN1 and SN2 are the two forms of nucleophilic substitution reaction. SN1 involves one molecule while Sn2 involves two molecules.

 Neutral - Molecules that have a lone pair(s) of electrons but have an overall neutral charge are called neutral nucleophiles.

-Take NH3 for example.
-Yes, its octet is satisfied.
+Example- We can take an example of NH3.
+The octet of this molecule is satisfied.
 It has an overall neutral charge.
 But the Nitrogen atom, in itself, is negatively charged as it has a lone pair of electrons.
 So, regardless of the molecule’s overall charge, the N atom will still get attracted towards the electron-deficient part of a molecule or an electron-deficient atom.

-Anions - Chemical species that have negative charge are known as anions.
-Example - hydroxide ion or OH negative.
+Anions - Chemical species that have negative charges are known as anions.
+Example - hydroxide ion or OH- .

-Any chemical reaction where an atom or the functional group of a molecule is SUBSTITUTED by another atom or functional group.
+Any chemical reaction where an atom or the functional group of a molecule is substitutedby another atom or functional group.
 Substitution reactions can be nucleophilic or electrophilic.
-We will limit ourselves to nucleophilic substitutions.
+In this article, we will focus on nucleophilic substitution reactions..

 Nucleophilic Substitution Reaction